We have a castle in our basement! What, doesn’t everyone?!?

 Wishing Star is an organization that grants wishes to children, in areas of Washington and Idaho, with life threatening illnesses.
 Alexx was referred to them and we were called for a wish interview.

 Like almost every boy, Alexx was fascinated with cars and trucks.
 He especially liked monster trucks.
 Back in early 2000 there was a show called Monster House.
 A crazy crew of builders would turn a normal looking home into something quite unique.
 The creativity always seemed to involve portions of cars.
 Alexx wanted a monster truck themed, monster house.
 I offered him the basement.
 The dear sweet lady that conducted his initial wish interview had clearly never seen the show.
 In fact she was so confused she thought he wanted a monster truck themed bedroom and began talking about window and bed covers.

 With much consideration, Alexx agreed to give up his huge monster truck ideas in trade for medieval dreams of castles and knights.
-From a picture in a magazine, gifted Wishing Star volunteers painted a mural, built a castle and turned a basement family room into a young boys play area.
+Inspired by a picture from a magazine, gifted Wishing Star volunteers painted a mural, built a castle and turned a basement family room into a young boys play area.
 He even had a special table where he displayed his toy monster trucks.

 Throughout the ten month cancer battle, we were touched by many community programs and volunteers.
 From noticing the brilliantly cheerful colors of the amazingly crafted quilts during our first hospital stay, to the simple toys in the “poke box” that were earned for each needle poke it took to gain a blood draw, I felt support.